b-nicasio/python-webserver/README.md

 vagrant up
 ```

-This will install Ubuntu on a virtual machine and use ansible to provide the application.
-Vagrant will establish a port forwarding rule to http://localhost for you so that you may utilize the app from your browser.
+This will install Ubuntu on a virtual machine and use Ansible to deploy the application.
+Vagrant will establish a port forwarding rule to http://localhost:8080 so that you may utilize the app from your browser.